Swansea City

 Just as the Vetch Field staged several internationals in its day, so the Liberty become the de facto second home ground for Wales after the Cardiff City Stadium, although internationals here are now few and far between.

-The arena comprises four stands.
+The stadium comprises four stands.
 The South Stand is the home end, by Brunel Way, with a more raucous support along the sideline East Stand nearest the river.
 The ticket office and store are at the corner of the main West Stand.
-The North Stand accommodates visiting fans, allocated the closest half to the West Stand.
+The North Stand accommodates visiting fans, either allocated the closest half to the West Stand or the whole end.

 Going to the ground – tips and timings